 This tongue-twister of a waterfall was a pleasant surprise for us.

 Just 5 minutes further south on the F26 from Aldeyjarfoss, Hrafnabjargafoss is an amphitheatre of powerful water curving around a central rock.
-Although only about 5 metres high, the unique horseshoe shape provides a vantage point where it feels like you are surrounded by water.
-With large flat boulders, moss-covered sides, and great highland views, it’s a gorgeous location.

 The river that feeds Hrafnabjargafoss – the Skjálfandafljót River – also supplies Goðafoss and Aldeyjarfoss.
-But the crowds haven’t followed the stream down this far, so go while you still can.

 9. AXLAFOSS

-By Icelandic standards, Axlafoss is the baby of the family with a drop of a mere 8 metres.
 But it’s a beautifully set waterfall in an under-visited part of Iceland.
-Fed by the Hólmsá river, it is an elegant curve around a wide jagged section of the canyon that forms a photogenic scene.
+Fed by the Hólmsá River, it’s an elegant curve around a wide, jagged section of the canyon.

 10. ÞJÓFAFOSS

-On the east side of the Merkurhraun lava fields, þjófafoss is a short but powerful waterfall that forms part of the country’s largest hydroelectricity supplier, Landsvirkjun.
+On the east side of the Merkurhraun Lava Fields, Þjófafoss is a short but powerful waterfall that forms part of the country’s largest hydroelectricity supplier, Landsvirkjun.

-þjófafoss is one of 3 major waterfalls on the Þjórsá river, the longest in Iceland at 230 kilometres.
 The wide falls pour into a scenic lake with Mount Burfell in the background.
-It’s not the largest or most spectacular waterfall in Iceland but the setting, on the edge of the lava field in this remote corner of the country, makes it well worth visiting.
+It’s not the largest or most spectacular waterfall in Iceland, but the setting, on the edge of the lava field in this remote corner of the country, makes it well worth visiting.

 WATERFALLS IN NORTH ICELAND